Betty Stöve: Post-retirement activity

 Stöve coached Hana Mandlíková from 1980 through 1990.
 She also coached Kristie Boogert.

 Stöve is a former member of the ITF Committee of Management, its first female member.

 She served three terms as president of WTA Tour Players Association and received the WTA Tour Honorary Membership Award in November 1987.

 In 1989, Stöve and Mandlíková wrote Total Tennis, a tennis instruction book.
-Stöve speaks six languages and is an accomplished photographer.
+Stöve speaks six languages, and she is an accomplished photographer.